jvitoralb/quality-assurance-app/backend/README.md

 - Open

 **Note:**
-- The query keys must be all in small letters and the spaces must be replaced by `_` - *e.g.*: `issue_id`, `issue_title`, `created_by`.
+- The query keys must be all in small letters, and the spaces must be replaced by `_` - *e.g.*: `issue_id`, `issue_title`, `created_by`.

 ###### Update
-**To update a project issue**, you need to send a PUT request to `/issue-tracker/api/v1/issues/{project name}`.
+**To update a project issue**, you must send a PUT request to `/issue-tracker/api/v1/issues/{project name}`.
-The request must have a body with project name, issue id, and the fields to update.
+The request must have a body with the project name, issue id, and the fields to update.
-In this case the answer will be an object with 2 key-value pairs:
+In this case, the answer will be an object with 2 key-value pairs:
 ```
 {
 	"result": "successfully updated",